Catherine22/Algorithm/README.md

 - Double red issue

-There're two red nodes in a row when you add a new node, and it would against the rule of Red-black BSTs.
+1. There're two red nodes in a row when you add a new node, and it would against the rule of Red-black BSTs.
-It looks like a regular overflow case of a B-tree.
+2. It looks like a regular overflow case of a B-tree.
-How to solve this issue depends on what color uncle node is.
+3. How to solve this issue depends on what color uncle node is.
+4. Look at [Double red video] on youtube to learn more.

 When uncle node is black,
 ![Red-black-tree][10]